mapbox/mapbox-gl-js/README.md

 [Mapbox GL style functions](https://www.mapbox.com/mapbox-gl-style-spec/#function) are used to specify a property value that varies according to zoom level.
 This library implements the semantics of interpolated and piecewise-constant functions as specified by the [Mapbox GL Style Specification](https://github.com/mapbox/mapbox-gl-style-spec).

-Note that other Mapbox tools currently use v1, not v2.

 ### Usage

 ``` javascript